 Can you make time for travel?

 What would happen if you made time for travel?
 Imagine if you were able to take a career break for a year in your thirties or forties.
 Would you think about venturing further afield?
 Would it open your eyes to other cultures.
+More and more people these days are ditching their negative jobs and go in search of something more.
+People who want to discover what the world has to offer and see for themselves.

 If there’s something I’ve learned from looking at the world through TV news or a Newspaper by comparison to in person, it is that the programme makers and editors rarely have no agenda.
 They thrive on global tensions, on creating enemies and asking you to choose sides.